 The two most common and successful ways malicious hackers used and still do to hack into WordPress websites are:

 - Exploiting a known vulnerability on an old version of WordPress, plugin or theme

 - Guessing a WordPress administrator (or another account) password to login to WordPress

-To date, hundreds if not thousands of known vulnerabilities have been reported in older versions of WordPress and several plugins and themes.
-To exploit these known vulnerabilities and hack into WordPress websites, malicious hackers use automated tools to scan large numbers of websites automatically.
+To date, thousands of known vulnerabilities have been reported in older versions of WordPress core, plugins and themes.
+To exploit these known vulnerabilities malicious hackers use automated tools to scan large numbers of websites.

 - Always run the latest version of WordPress, plugins and theme